In the News

 SBU CIS is home to five full-time faculty, two faculty associates and about 100 students majoring in computer science, computer information science, or web systems and design.
 The CIS Department also houses minors in Computer Science, Computer Information Science, and Information Assurance.

-Home to the top competitive programming team in Missouri, with more than 20 top-10 national awards in the last five years, and accreditation through the ACBSP, the CIS Department has established itself as a national leader among CIS departments at Evangelical Christian universities in the U.S. The SBU Computer and Information Sciences faculty and students seek to honor God through the pursuit of academic excellence and leadership in the computing sciences at the national and international levels.
+Home to the top competitive programming team in Missouri, with more than 20 top-10 national awards in the last five years, and accreditation through both ABET and ACBSP, the CIS Department has established itself as a national leader among CIS departments at Evangelical Christian universities in the U.S. The SBU Computer and Information Sciences faculty and students seek to honor God through the pursuit of academic excellence and leadership in the computing sciences at the national and international levels.

 The SBU Advantage